SnapMonk

 FAQ

 Do I need to pay for an ASO tool?
-No. Many successful indie apps started with only the free tools (SnapMonk ASO, App Store Connect, manual research).
-Pay when free tools start limiting you, not before.
+No. Plenty of successful indie apps started with only the free tools: SnapMonk ASO, App Store Connect, manual research.
+Pay when the free tools start limiting you, not before.

 What's the most important metric in ASO?
-Conversion rate (impression → install) often matters more than rank itself.
-Better screenshots can outperform a higher ranking with weak visuals.
+Conversion rate, the move from impression to install, often matters more than rank itself.
+Better screenshots can beat a higher ranking with weak visuals.

 Are paid ASO tools worth it for solo devs?
 Sometimes.
 If you're shipping multiple apps or iterating heavily, the time savings can justify the cost.
 For a single side-project launch, the free tools are usually enough.